Keweenaw County Zoning & Construction Codes Department

 Expiration of Permits

-Building permits expire after one (1) year if work is
+Building permits expire after six (6) months if work is not commenced.

 Step 3 - Inspections

 Requests for building inspections require at least 72 hours notice.